Troubleshoot IAM policies - AWS Identity and Access Management

 Validate your policies

 When you create or edit a JSON policy, IAM can perform policy validation to help you create an effective policy.
 IAM identifies JSON syntax errors, while IAM Access Analyzer provides additional policy checks with recommendations to help you further refine your policies.
-To learn more about policy validation, see Validating IAM policies.
+To learn more about policy validation, see IAM policy validation.
 To learn more about IAM Access Analyzer policy checks and actionable recommendations, see IAM Access Analyzer policy validation.

 I don't have permissions for policy validation in the JSON editor